curriculum & Graduation planNING

 Want to switch Specializations?

 Current BSCI Terps who would like to switch their specialization can initiate this change with a Change of Major Request through TerpEngage at go.umd.edu/majorchange.
-Your request will be reviewed and become effective in the subsequent academic semester.
+The request will be reviewed and become effective in the subsequent academic semester.
 A major change is not complete until the CMNS Dean's Office has approved it.

 Non-majors and Terps enrolled in the College of Letters & Sciences who are interested in becoming a BSCI Terp, please refer to this webpage for your Switch to The BSCI Major.